PoisotLab/ms_network_prediction/manuscript.md

 a forecasting model's predictions, there are two directions to approach this
 problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximise the amount of uncertainty in the forecast without compromising its resolution.
-Crossvalidation (see _How do we validate a predictive model?_) can be used to test the efficacy of a forecasting model.
+Cross-validation (see _How do we validate a predictive model?_) can be used to test the efficacy of a forecasting model.
 Given a time-series of $N$ observations, a model can iteratively be trained on the first $n$ time-points of data, and the